PiyushMittl/java-TipsandTricks/readme.md

 J6 - first after 8pm is: 2010
 ```
 As you can see in the preceding code, before the addition of the NavigableSet
-interface, zeroing in on an arbitrary spot in a Set—using the methods available in
+interface, zeroing in on an arbitrary spot in a Setâ€”using the methods available in
-Java 5—was a compute-expensive and clunky proposition.
+Java 5â€”was a compute-expensive and clunky proposition.
 On the other hand, using
 the new Java 6 methods lower() and higher(), the code becomes a lot cleaner.
 For the purpose of the exam, the NavigableSet methods related to this type of
 navigation are lower(), floor(), higher(), ceiling(), and the mostly parallel